 Imagine stepping into a foreign kitchen to prepare an enchanting diner.
 Compared to cooking at home, how fast are you likely to be?
 You may be a great cook but not knowing where to find the ingredients will slow you down.
 Some rules apply.
 Objects and kitchen goods are usually not placed completely at random.
 Unless your friends intend to mess with you and do it on purpose ; then you're screwed.

 In the previous part, we saw that "making it work" was paramount.
 So is feeding your guests once in a while.
-So is serving them a sauce that is not 142% to your liking.
+So is serving them a sauce that is not 142% to your liking, but still "real damn good".
 So is relieving their hunger before they order a pizza.
 This was the previous article.

 Assuming you understood this and do intend to feed them soon.
 What could prevent you from doing so?
 Imagine stepping into the kitchen and finding it in a post frat-party state of chaos.
 How is that going to slow you down?
 You will have to make room on the kitchen counter.
 You will clean up some tools.
 You will search the salt everywhere and will find it next to the tequila in the bathroom.
 This is what happens when you stop after "making it work".
 That's the hell of a party, but you need to clean up afterwards.